9dots/9dots.io-pages/Ou0IU5f.md

 published: false
 type: lesson
 title: Block Coding
-blurb: "Focus on programming components for Screen1 of the Health App using the #AppInventor"
+blurb: "Students transition from app design to programming the app, with a focus on Screen1.
+The primary function of this screen is to display tags and allow the user to add a food name and fact to the database."
 org: 9dots
 objective:
   - Identify and apply block coding when given a description of app functionality SWBAT add and store tags and values to a database